 Dandruff, a mild form of seborrheic dermatitis, is caused by an increased production of skin cells on the scalp that causes the skin to flake, itch, and shed, showing up as white flecks on your clothing.
 The condition is seen as cradle cap in babies.
 Seborrheic dermatitis affects area of the body that contain a lot of oil-producing glands, not just the scalp.
 It is associated with the fungus, Malassezia, which feeds on oily hair-follicle secretions.

-Although dandruff is common, the exact cause is unknown, and it can be hard to treat.
-Dandruff is wrongly accused of being caused by poor hygiene, which is a fallacy, even though shampooing more frequently does help to alleviate the problem because it removes flakes.
-Dandruff is a frustrating condition, but thankfully it’s not dangerous, nor is it contagious.
+Although, dandruff is common, the exact cause is unknown, and it can be difficult to treat.
+Dandruff is wrongly accused of being caused by poor hygiene, which is a fallacy, even though shampooing more frequently does help to alleviate the problem because it removes the annoying flakes.
+No doubt about it, the condition is frustrating, but thankfully it’s not dangerous, nor is it contagious.

 - Use anti-fungal preparations